sonecabr/concourse-helm-eks-resource/README.md

 Deploy to [Kubernetes Helm](https://github.com/kubernetes/helm) from [Concourse](https://concourse.ci/).

 Forked from gbvanrenswoude/concourse-helm-eks-resource who forked from linkyard/concourse-helm-resource.
 Added .aws folder copy to standard Docker build, so it's possible to get rid of sts, I strongly recommend to not publish your container on public registries.

+### Requirements
+To be able to build this Docker image, a folder .aws in the root context path with proper credential file and config file is required.

+### How to use
 Bellow there is a code snip for how to proper configure your resource_type to download your private image:

 ```
 resource_types: